maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 <br>
 <br>

-In the background, Git has created a new `work` branch using the code snapshot from the `master` branch and automatically checks out the new `work` branch ready fr you to start suing the new work branch
+In the background, Git has created a new `work` branch using the code snapshot from the `master` branch and automatically checks out the new `work` branch ready for you to start using the new work branch

 # 2 Make code changes on `work` branch, commit your changes and push your commits to the (Github) server